Get An Attorney Fast

 - Criminal mischief for less than $200 in damages or loss

 - Shoplifting of an item that is less than $200

-- Possession of less than 50 grams of marijuana
+- Possession of fewer than 50 grams of marijuana

-The typical sentence for a more serious offense is a stiff fine of up to $1,000 and six months in jail.
-You may also have to do community service, pay court costs and other types of fines.
-In addition, the court could give you probation and may even suspend or revoke your driver’s license for up to two years.
-In addition, these offenses will go on your criminal record.
+The typical sentence for one of these offenses is a stiff fine of up to $1,000 and six months in jail.
+You may also have to do community service, pay court costs, and other types of penalties.
+Also, the court could give you probation and may even suspend or revoke your driver’s license for up to two years.

-An indictable person offense is similar to a felony charge in other states.
-These offenses generally carry a punishment of at least one year in prison.
+An indictable person offense generally carries a punishment of at least one year in prison.
 These crimes are further classified by degrees, depending on the severity of your crime:

-For example, if you are charged with burglary, this is considered a second-degree indictable crime.
+For example, a burglary charge is a second-degree indictable crime.
 You will face a punishment of up to 10 years in prison and a $15,000 fine.

-If your blood alcohol content is 0.08% or higher while operating a motor vehicle or a boat, you can be charged with drunk driving.
-Even with a first offense, you may get a punishment of up to 30 days in prison.
-In addition, you can receive up to 5 points on your license and owe thousands in legal fees.
-Not only are you facing jail time, license suspension, high fines and surcharges, but you can also experience higher insurance rates and possibly an ignition interlock on your car.
+If your blood alcohol content is 0.08% or higher while operating a motor vehicle or a boat, you will be facing a drunk driving charge.
+Even with a first offense, you may get a punishment of up to 30 days in prison, receive up to 5 points on your license, and owe thousands in legal fees.
+Not only are you facing jail time, license suspension, high fines, and surcharges, but you can also receive higher insurance rates and possibly an ignition interlock on your car.